Ascend/tools/ais-bench_workload/tool/ais_infer/Readme.md

 ## Overview
 This document introduces ais-bench referencing tool, which includes front-end and back-end parts.
-The back-end is developed based on C + to realize the general referencing function.
+The back-end is developed based on C++ to realize the general referencing function.
 The front end is developed based on Python to realize the function of user interface.

 ## Environment Setup
-Ascend AI referencing equipment of development and operation environment should be installed.
+Ascend AI referencing equipment of development and operation environment should be installed.Python3 needs to be installed.
+Python2 is not supported.

 ## Tool Preparation
 The cann environment needs to be installed for the compilation of this referencing tool.
 Users can set CANN_PATH environment variable specifies the path of the installed cann version, such as export CANN_PATH=/xxx/nnae/latest/.